ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 ![Source migration 53](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source53.png)

-8. Finally, double click on the newly created WebSphere Application Server Liberty at localhost in the Servers view and set the start timeout value for the Liberty server to something around 180 or over (if the timeout is too small you might see an error saying that the Server WebSphere Application Server Liberty at localhost was unable to start within XX seconds)
+8. Double click on the newly created WebSphere Application Server Liberty at localhost in the Servers view and set the start timeout value for the Liberty server to something around 180 or over _(if the timeout is too small you might see an error saying that the Server WebSphere Application Server Liberty at localhost was unable to start within XX seconds)_

 ![Source migration 61](https://github.com/ibm-cloud-architecture/refarch-jee/blob/master/static/imgs/toLiberty/Source61.png)

+9. Click on Save (Ctrl+s)

 ## Get the code